RanvierMUD/ranviermud/docs/extending/areas/quests.md

   What should happen when the player picked up any item */
   _getItem(item) {
-    // Make sure the item they picked up is the item the quest wants and ignore
-    // any extra items they pick up after the target amount if (item.entityReference !== this.config.targetItem) {
+    // Make sure the item they picked up is the item the quest wants if (item.entityReference !== this.config.targetItem) {
       return;
     }